B.B. King Profile:

 Aside from his success as a recording artist, King's dedication to performing live - over 200 nights a year for the past 50 years - has won him a loyal audience of both blues and rock fans.
 During 1956 alone, King in his band notched 342 nights on the road.

 King has collaborated on album with peers like John Lee Hooker and Etta James as well as students like Eric Clapton, and has recorded several albums with his friend, R&B vocalist Bobby "Blue" Bland.
 King is a member of both the Blues Hall of Fame and the Rock & Roll Hall of Fame, and in 1991, the first B.B.
 King's Blues Club opened on Beale Street in Memphis, back where it all began.
+In 2014, The Life of Riley documentary film was released, the movie covering King from his childhood in Mississippi to his worldwide superstardom.

 Recommended Albums: King's The Millennium Collection includes all of the hits, but King's Live In Cook Country Jail offers the guitarist in his natural environment - on stage and entertaining the audience.
 King's award-winning 2008 release, One Kind Favor is a late-career masterpiece.